locationtech/geomesa/docs/user/raster.rst

 Ingest
 ------

-Currently ingest is accomplished by using the ``ingestraster`` command in the GeoMesa command line tools.
+Currently ingest is accomplished by using the ``ingest-raster`` command in the GeoMesa command line tools.
 See the tools README for usage.

 GeoServer